matoous/dzxcz/content/about/index.md

 and an [Ultramarathon](https://www.aranbyutmb.com/en/).
 I run and cycle a lot but I'm neglecting the swimming.
 I do plenty of other sports too, like backcountry skiing, climbing, and anything else that I find enjoyable.

-The rest of my free time is spent on [reading](/books), cooking, and less enjoyable tasks.
+The rest of my free time is spent on coding, [reading](/books), cooking, and other stuff.
 In 2019 I also started this blog to force myself into writing more and to have a place where I could share my thoughts and knowledge.
 Please take this whole site with grain of salt as my english is far from perfect, and I feel like creating a coherent piece of writing is still impossible task for me